fransie/spotistats/README.md

 ## Usage

 Go to the folder `spotitats`, run the command `flask run` and go to http://127.0.0.1:5000/ to use the app.
+The analyses are pretty slow right now, so please wait until the browser finishes loading.